Is Overtime Pay Worth It?

 There are various types and reasons overtime could be worked.
 These are things you will want to consider when looking for a job or preparing for a job that requires overtime.

 - Extended hours overtime.
 Those in shift work could be working in an operation that is open 24 hours a day, 7 days a week.
 If someone on the next shift calls out sick, then you would have to stay over to cover part of their shift.
-In turn, if someone prior to your shift calls out sick, then you may be asked to come into work early.
+In turn, if someone prior to your shift calls out sick, then you may be asked to come in early to help cover.

 - Weekend overtime.
 There are times you could be called in on a weekend to help cover a shift or when a project is due.
 If your days off are during the week, then you could be called in at that time as well.